Kingsman: The Golden Circle: Critical response

-Writing for Uproxx, Amy Nicholson called the film better than the first and wrote: "Kingsman: The Golden Circle has matured just enough.
-It's doubled down on the mayhem and hammered out the tone.
-Everything is sincere even when it's insane".
-Writing for Rolling Stone, Peter Travers gave the film 2.5 stars out of 4 and wrote:
+Writing for Uproxx, Amy Nicholson called the film better than the first and wrote: "It's doubled down on the mayhem and hammered out the tone.
+Everything is sincere even when it's insane."
+Writing for Rolling Stone, Peter Travers gave the film 2.5 stars out of 4 and wrote: "Even when Kingsman: The Golden Circle goes off the rails and it inevitably does, this cracked caper wears you down with action and giggles."